 According to the National Highway Traffic Safety Administration, backover crashes cause approximately 210 deaths and 15,000 injuries each year.
 Driveway accidents, including backover and frontover incidents, are more common in warm weather, when children begin playing outside.

 Children under 5 are at the greatest risk, due to their small size, of likely being in a driver’s blind zone, especially with larger vehicles.
 Sadly, the drivers involved with the majority of these types of accidents are family members or friends of the injured child.
 These accidents can be prevented by families taking some steps to make sure children are safe –– inside and outside of cars.

 Want to keep kids safe and active this summer?
-Parents can pick up a bike helmet at a Norton Children’s Medical Associates location near you.
+Parents can pick up a bike helmet at a Norton Children’s Medical Group location near you.

 How to prevent driveway accidents